-Why is the University of Mississippi a good place to study music?
+Why is UM a good place to study music?

 Students entering our programs become part of a vibrant community led by a distinguished and enthusiastic faculty dedicated to teaching, research and performance.
 The faculty of thirty includes specialists on all instruments and voice, as well as scholars of music history, theory, and pedagogy.
 The department provides a breadth of musical experience as well as individual attention for students in the studio, in classes, and in the many and varied ensembles, allowing students to reach their fullest potential.
 Our students enjoy an academic and artistic environment in which scholarly and creative work is actively produced.

 Ensembles include: bands (Marching Band, Wind Ensemble, Symphonic Band, Concert Band), choirs (Ole Miss Concert Singers, Men’s and Women’s Glees, Chamber Singers), Opera Theatre, University Orchestra, Jazz Ensembles, African Drum and Dance Ensemble, Percussion Ensemble, Steel Drum Band, Salsa Band, and Chamber Ensembles.